 Middletown, CT is finding this ideal mix leads to an expanding grand list and hundreds of new employment opportunities in this small city of 48,000.

-William Warner, Director of Planning, Conservation, and Development, indicates that Middletown's success is based on sound land use planning.
-Whether it is developing industrial parks, buying open space, or building bike paths to improve the quality of life in the City, Middletown has been on the forefront since establishing one of the first planning commission's in the Country in 1931.
+Middletown's success is based on sound land use planning; whether it is developing industrial parks, buying open space, or building bike paths to improve the quality of life in the City, Middletown has been on the forefront since establishing one of the first planning commission's in the Country in 1931.

 This planning has put Middletown in the enviable position of having 31% of its grand list comprised of commercial and industrial uses.
-This grand list includes companies such as Pratt & Whitney Aircraft, Northeast Utilities, Aerospace Techniques, and MiddleOak.
+This grand list includes companies such as Pratt & Whitney Aircraft, Eversource, Aerospace Techniques, and MiddleOak.

 At the same time the City understands that its size places the City in a precarious position.